-Courses in mathematics, statistics, physiology, anatomy, biochemistry, human behavior, research methods and computer literacy are recommended, but are not required.
+Courses in mathematics, statistics, physiology, anatomy, biochemistry, human behavior, foreign language, research methods, and computer literacy are recommended but are not required.

 Applicants should contact the premedical advisor at their institution for assistance in planning the specific course work that meets our requirements, expectations, and criteria.

-Two years that should include both a general chemistry series including all applicable laboratories (incorporating both quantitative and qualitative analysis) and an organic chemistry series that includes all applicable laboratories.
+4 semesters that should include both a general chemistry series including all applicable laboratories (incorporating both quantitative and qualitative analysis) and an organic chemistry series that includes all applicable laboratories.
 Advanced Placement credit earned with a score of four or five satisfies one semester of this requirement.
-Applicants must complete the applicable laboratories.

 2 semesters of courses that emphasize written and/or verbal communication